liangzifei/MRH-Net/README.md

 ```
 ## Exmple results from our work are shown as the following:

-#### (In our work, the testing conducted on many healthy and shiever mouse brains, while training on healthy mouse brains only.
+#### (In our work, the testing has been conducted on many healthy and sheiever mouse brains, while training on healthy mouse brains only.
 This verified the MRH_net could generalise to other than training data itself.
 Additionally, no test subject, in our work, is from training subjects).
 >Some example virtual histology results as following:
 #### Training on health, testing on both health(top) and shiever(bottom) strain.
 The right is real histology obtained from real staining.